A framework unifying some bijections for graphs and its connection to Lawrence polytopes: Introduction

 (2) The map $\varphi_{\sigma,\sigma^*}$ specializes to the bijection

 (3) The map $\varphi_{\sigma,\sigma^*}$ specializes to the bijection

 \end{theorem}

 The definition of triangulating signatures is somewhat indirect.
-However, in the case of \emph{graphs}, we have the following nice description for the triangulating \emph{cycle} signatures, the proof of which is due to Gleb Nenashev.
+However, in the case of \emph{graphs}, we have the following nice description of the triangulating \emph{cycle} signatures.
+We will show a proof given by Gleb Nenashev.
 We do not know whether a similar statement holds for regular matroids.

-\begin{theorem} A \emph{cycle} signature $\sigma$ of a \emph{graph} $G$ is triangulating if and only if for any three directed cycles in $\sigma$, their sum (as vectors in $\mathbb{Z}^E$) is not zero. \end{theorem}
+\begin{theorem} \cite{Nenashev} A \emph{cycle} signature $\sigma$ of a \emph{graph} $G$ is triangulating if and only if for any three directed cycles in $\sigma$, their sum (as vectors in $\mathbb{Z}^E$) is not zero. \end{theorem}